GauravG-20/Dog-Breed-Image-Classifier/README.md

 Following arguments mandatory or optional for check_images.py

-1. '--dir'.
+1. `--dir`.
 'Provide data directory of Dog Images.', type = str, default = 'pet_images/'
-2. '--dogfile'.
+2. `--dogfile`.
 'Provide data directory of names of dogs,' type = str, default = 'dognames.txt'
-3. '--arch'.
+3. `--arch`.
 'Alexnet or Resnet can be used if this argument specified, otherwise VGG16 will be used', type = str

 ## Run on windows -